Dvlv/blog/blog-beginner-silverblue.md

 #### 3.4.4 Arbitrary Scripts / Tarballs

 Certain directories which appear to be system-level on first glance are actually symlinks to `/var`, which is always writeable.
-This includes `/opt` and `/usr/local``.
+This includes `/opt` and `/usr/local`.

 Binary files can be placed in `/opt` or `/usr/local`, and install-scripts which place files in these directories should work fine.

-If you'd prefer to install things at a user level, `~/bin` and `~/.local/share/applications` are good typical places.not available in Silverblue
+If you'd prefer to install things at a user level, `~/bin` and `~/.local/share/applications` are good typical places.

+#### 3.4.5 Distrobox

+You can install Distrobox on Silverblue by layering it with `rpm-ostree` or following the <a href="https://github.com/89luca89/distrobox#curl-or-wget">Curl/Wget instructions</a> from Github.
+It should then function as-normal on Silverblue.

-#### 3.4.5 Nix
+#### 3.4.6 Nix

 It is technically possible to install and use Nix on Silverblue - but it involves some deeper changes to the system.
 A Gist is available <a href="https://gist.github.com/queeup/1666bc0a5558464817494037d612f094"> over on Github</a> for those who _really_ need it.

-#### 3.4.6 Distrobox

-You can install Distrobox on Silverblue by layering it with `rpm-ostree` or following the <a href="https://github.com/89luca89/distrobox#curl-or-wget">Curl/Wget instructions</a> from Github.
-It should then function as-normal on Silverblue.

 ## 4.0 Updating Silverblue

 ### 4.1 Using Gnome Software

 By default, Gnome Software should check for updates in the background while you are using your machine.
 This applies to both the base system and your flatpaks.
-When updates are available, a notification will be displayed letting you know.
+When updates are available a notification will be displayed letting you know.

 The "Updates" tab at the top of the application will show the available updates, and there will be a button to apply them.